Seattle Good Business Network was founded in 2010, and has a handful of past campaigns and initiatives under its belt.

 During the 2012 holiday season, we launched the Gift Local pledge campaign, where we invited residents to make the pledge to spend with at least three local independent businesses over the holiday.

 The campaign was a great success!
 We connected hundreds of thousands of Seattleites with the Gift Local message, inspired 6,000 to visit the website and over 2,000 to make an online pledge to shop local for the holidays.
 Special thanks to our presenting sponsor, BECU, for making the campaign possible, along with dozens of volunteers, participating businesses and sponsors, half a dozen media partners, and over 40 donors.
-For a full recap of the campaign, go to Gift-Local.org.
+Click here for a full recap (PDF) of the campaign.

 Advantage Local Research